St. Clere Raymond

 John Raymond II was the first son of St. Clere and the natural heir to the estate and he died in 1690.
 John II was "lord of the manor" from 1679 until 1690

-As St.Clere had been disinherited his John Raymond II's son John Raymond III succeeded.
+As St.Clere had been disinherited, John Raymond II's son John Raymond III succeeded.
+However, John III died when he was only 31 so the estate reverted to St. Clere's 2nd son William.

-When John III died in 1720 William Raymond, St. Clare's second son was the heir to the estate.
+When John III died in 1720 William Raymond, St. Clare's second son was the "holder" the estate.
+William was John III's uncle but John III has no issue.

 The result of much searching turned up some information from rootsnet.com and familypedia, both sites are of dubious credibily.